Tfloow/Educative/Machine_learning/Chapter/Data_Analysis.md

 To drop lines in pandas, we use the `df.drop()`.
 We don't need an arguments but we can use some parameters:
 - `label`: to define which row to delete.
 - `axis`: to choose if we drop rows (0) or columns (1)
-- `index`: to drow a row.
+- `index`: to draw a row.
-- `columns`: so no need to use label and axis, we immediatly specify the column to drop.
+- `columns`: so no need to use label and axis, we immediately specify the column to drop.

 We can use `index` and `columns` together and even list.